How To Start A Hydroponic Garden

 Starter Hydroponic Kit

 A starter hydroponic kit contains everything you need to get started.
-Some kits use EBB while there are others that use the flow method.
+Some hydroponic kits use EBB while there are others that use the flow method.

 Here are a few kits to help you get started: